 However, it hasn’t been all fun and games for the “American restauranteur.”
-Back in 2011, the famous Food Network star‘s beautiful 2008 banana yellow Lamborghini Gallardo was stolen.
-The $200,000 sports car was being serviced in Northern California at a San Francisco dealership, when Max Wade, only 16-years-old at the time, used climbing gear to climb down the building in a way only seen in movies like Mission Impossible.
+Back in 2011, the famous Food Network star‘s beautiful 2008 banana-yellow Lamborghini Gallardo was stolen.
+The $200,000 sports car was being serviced in Northern California at a San Francisco dealership.
+That’s when Max Wade, only 16-years-old at the time, used climbing gear to climb down the building in a way only seen in movies like Mission Impossible.
 He cracked Fieri’s car window, disabled the alarm, and straight up drove it out the front door.

 The teenager was not even remotely coy about the stolen vehicle, taking enough joy rides to get the attention of some of Fieri’s friends.
 But even after a year, authorities were still struggling trying to find Wade.
 Finally, after this troubled teenager got busted for another crime, justice for Fieri’s car was finally served.
 At 19-years-old, Max Wade was sent to life in prison, and stealing Guy Fieri’s Lamborghini was only a small part of his charges.

 Apparently, the kid had shot another guy five times for taking Wade’s high school crush out on a date.
 While investigating that case, police finally found Fieri’s car in Wade’s storage locker in April 2012.
-Wade had stolen the car and kept in the storage unit to impress said girl, and clearly, that didn’t work out so well.
+Wade had stolen the car and kept it in the storage unit to impress said girl.
+Clearly, that didn’t work out so well.